25 Things You Should Start Doing Now That You’re 25

 24) Brunch

 You’re going to get really into brunch.
-It’s not a real meal but as your nights out get shorter and your hangovers get longer, you’re going to get really fucking into brunch.
+It’s not a real meal, but as your nights out get shorter and your hangovers get longer, you’re going to get really fucking into brunch.
+Then you’ll complain about brunch later.
+It’s the cir-cle of liiiifffeeee…

 25) Embrace the Novelty of Growing Up

 There’s that whole theory about how every cell in your body is replaced over each seven-year stretch of your life: all your bones, all your veins, that weird bump you have on your forehead.
-It’s sort of true, sort of false, but the analogy is pretty neat: you are a different person, wholly, to that whippet-thin 18-year-old you used to be, with that mop of hair, remember, blinking your fresh young eyes against the bright morning sun of hope.
+It’s sort of true, sort of false, but the analogy is pretty neat: You are a different person, wholly, from that rail-thin 18-year-old you used to be, with that mop of hair, remember, blinking your fresh young eyes against the bright morning sun of hope.

 It’s kind of good, that change.
-Unless you did a series of murders or something, you are a better person now than you were then.
+Unless you committed a series of murders or something, you are a better person now than you were then.
 You are fuller and better-rounded and more comfortable with who you are.
 You’ve probably got a better haircut or draw your eyebrows on better.
 There’s a high chance also that you wear better jeans.
 That’s something to be celebrated, right?
-You’re not young-young any more – you’ll never be the person who invents new slang ever again; nobody will ever refer to you as a “wunderkind” when you do something well, you’re just expected to be competent – but that’s not a bad thing.
+You’re not young-young any more—you’ll never be the person who invents new slang ever again; nobody will ever refer to you as a “wunderkind” when you do something well, since you’re just expected to be competent—but that’s not a bad thing.

-A lot of people fear age: they’ll never do things for the first time again, fear that urgent, butterfly-rush of love will never strike them in the stomach again, that they will fade into mediocrity, their life increasingly becoming one long trip to an IKEA.
+A lot of people fear age: They’ll never do things for the first time again, fear that the urgent, butterfly-rush of love will never strike them in the stomach again, that they will fade into mediocrity, their life increasingly becoming one long trip to an IKEA.

-But it’s not like that: ageing is about finding new things you love, rather than desperately clinging on to the old things you used to.
-Don’t be one of those pricks sat in the Cereal Café in their pyjamas talking about how much they miss the old Ghostbusters .
+But it’s not like that.
+Aging is about finding new things you love rather than desperately clinging on to the old things you used to.
+Don’t be one of those shitheads in the Cereal Café in their pajamas talking about how much they miss the old Ghostbusters.